Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 #####Ease of peeing

-This sounds kind of silly.
-I have sometimes find that I sleep badly because I’ll wake up in the middle of the night with a full bladder.
-I should get up and pee, but because there are a number of steps between me and the bathroom (maybe I need to put on a robe, or navigate around a desk that I can’t see well in the dark), I have an aversion to getting up, and I just stay there in bed and then fall back into (uncomfortable) sleep.
+This sounds kind of silly, but I have sometimes find that I sleep badly because I’ll wake up in the middle of the night with a full bladder.
+I should get up and pee, but because there are a number of steps between me and the bathroom (maybe I need to put on a robe, or navigate around a desk that I can’t see well in the dark), I have an aversion to getting up, and I just stay there in bed and then fall back into an uncomfortable, restless sleep.

-But I can circumvent this with future pacing.
-I’ll practice, when I’m awake, the steps that I need to take to go pee, so that when I wake up in the middle of the night, that’s the default action.
+I can circumvent this via future-pacing and rehearsal.
+I’ll practice, when I’m awake, the steps that I need to take to go pee.
+Then when I wake up in the middle of the night, that’s the default action.

 #####Mattress?

 #####Supplements

-####Strategies for falling asleep
+####Falling asleep

+When I'm not falling asleep this is either because circadian is off or sleep drive is off or I have conflicted intentions.

-####When I'm restless
+#####When I'm restless